dialchain/dial/specs/NetworkServices.md

 - GET(url, payment): allowing the caller to collect a message
 - DEL(url): allowing the removal of a message no longer needed.

 The payment amount is dependent on the size of the message and expiration of the message.
-The Dial defines standard paacket sizes and prices for the relay service.
+The Dial defines standard packet sizes and prices for the relay service.

 ## Gateway Service
 A gateway service allows a Dial participant to expose a permanent endpoint at which it can receive messages.
 Therefore, a single gateway address holds a queue of messages.
-The deposition and the collection of a messaage from a gateway endpoint is payable.
-A gatewaay support following operations:
+The deposition and the collection of a message from a gateway endpoint is payable.
+A gateway supports following operations:
 - POST(url, data, exp, payment): allowing the caller to deposit a message for pickup to the gateway endpoint with the address url.
 - GET(url, payment, PoP): allowing the caller to collect and delete the next message in the queue The get request to a gateway address provides a proof of possession of the endpoint url.